TL;DR

 Key Features of Critical Illness Cover:

 - Defined Conditions: Policies cover specific illnesses.
 The "big three" are cancer, heart attack, and stroke, which account for the vast majority of claims.
-However, modern comprehensive policies can cover over 50 conditions, including multiple sclerosis, major organ transplant, and Parkinson's disease.
+However, modern comprehensive policies may cover over 50 conditions, including multiple sclerosis, major organ transplant, and Parkinson's disease.

 The fundamental purpose of CIC is to prevent a health crisis from becoming a financial crisis.
 It provides immediate capital to solve your biggest financial problems, giving you the breathing space to recover without the terrifying stress of potential repossession.